-Do you ever consider to do a session on a indoor trainer (spinning or hometrainer) instead of cancelling an outdoor training session due to bad weather?
+Do you ever consider doing a session on an indoor trainer (spinning or hometrainer) instead of cancelling an outdoor training session due to bad weather?

 Good planning is your friend

 Don’t let the weather surprise you again tomorrow, so instead of having the same problem the following day, take a look at the weather forecast.
-Make a new training plan for for the rest of the week (or month!)
-Being aware of the weather situation is a very good place to start if you want to maximize your training program’s success rate.
+Then, make a new training plan for the rest of the week (or month!)
+Being aware of the weather is an excellent place to start if you want to maximize your training program’s success rate.

 Indoor cycling is a great alternative

 So what do I tell my riders when there is bad weather?
 I always recommend my riders to do indoor cycling instead.
-If you are dedicated for your training program you can always ride it on a stationary bike.
+If you are dedicated to your training program, you can always ride it on a stationary bike.
 Bump.
-It’s all about being dedicated (and a bit crazy) I’ve done several rides of 3hrs on a stationary bike and have a personal best of 5hrs on a stationary bike.
+It’s all about being committed (and a bit crazy).
+I’ve done several rides of 3hrs on a stationary bike and have a personal best of 5hrs on a stationary bike.

 Quitters never win, Winners never quit

-Cancelling is not an option if you want to achieve really good results.
-But don’t be stupid, because you want to stick to the training plan.
-As I’ve said previously, good planning is your friend.
+Cancelling is not an option if you want to achieve outstanding results.
+But don’t be stupid because you want to stick to the training plan.
+As I’ve said previously, sound planning is your friend.